Little Girl’s Lost Deployment Doll Is Returned To Her Thanks To A Kind Stranger

 “I found this is the pinnacle parking lot, if anyone knows who it belongs to please let me know!!
 I thought it looked important and I bet they’re missing it!” she wrote in a Facebook post.

-The post was shared over 600 times and it eventually got the attention of Bailley’s father who was able to get in contact with Haven and retrieve the doll, much to the little girls relief.
+The post was shared over 600 times and it eventually got the attention of Baillie’s father who was able to get in contact with Haven and retrieve the doll, much to the little girl’s relief.

 Her stepmother, Bailey Childers, recalled just how upset the 7-year-old had been when she misplaced the doll while out on a shopping trip and that even after the family had retraced their steps they still weren’t able to find it.